Discover the Advanced audio settings on Galaxy devices

 Note: Separate app sound only works when the audio device selected is different from your device’s main audio output device.

-Tap Separate app sound again and then tap the switch next to Turn on now.
+Tap Separate app sound, and then tap the switch next to Turn on now.

-Tap Select, and then select an app to play on the separate audio device.
+Tap Select, and then select the apps to play on the separate audio device.
+Tap Add apps to add more if desired.
 Then, tap Back.

-Select the audio device you want to use for the app.
-You can choose either Phone or Bluetooth device.
+Next, select the audio device you want to use for the app: you can choose either Phone or Bluetooth device.
 Just be aware that the Bluetooth option may only be available when a Bluetooth device is connected to your phone.

 Other answers that might help